jazzband/django-dbbackup/docs/databases.rst

 RESTORE_CMD
 ~~~~~~~~~~~

-Same as ``DUMP_CMD`` but for restoring action.
+Same as ``DUMP_CMD`` but used when restoring.

 DUMP_PREFIX and RESTORE_PREFIX
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 String to include as prefix of dump or restore command.
-It will be add with a space between launched command and its prefix.
+It will be added with a space between the launched command and its prefix.

 DUMP_SUFFIX and RESTORE_PREFIX
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 String to include as suffix of dump or restore command.
-It will be add with
+It will be added with
-a space between launched command and its suffix.
+a space between the launched command and its suffix.

 ENV, DUMP_ENV and RESTORE_ENV
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~